spekulatius/PHPScraper/README.md

 echo $web->title();
 ```

-### Common Use-Cases: Headings, Content, Links, Images, etc. pp.
+### Common Use-Cases: Links, Images, Headings, Content, Lists, Keywords, etc. pp.

-Many common use-cases are covered already.
+Many common use cases are covered already.
 You can find extractors for various HTML tags including attributes of interest.
 Sometimes there is an option to get a simple and a details version, here in the case of links:

 ```PHP
 $web = new \spekulatius\phpscraper;